slathrop/git-scripts-win/README.md

 ### git-rebase-branch

 When your branch _does_ have intervening changes that cause it to differ from master, and commits have been applied to master that you want to be applied to your branch as well, this will do the job.

+### git-log

+Display a simple list of the latest commits.